 - Biting should be inhibited in stages

 The key points to take away from this are that biting is normal, and that training a puppy not to bite takes time.
 Stop the painful bites first, then work on putting a stop to mouthing.
 If what you are doing is not working, you probably just need to be more patient and persistent.
 If your children are suffering, you need to separate and supervise.

 Work hard on keeping your puppy calm – it makes the biggest difference.
-And don’t forget to join our community for help and support as you work through this challenging puppy stage.

 The Labrador Site Founder